HBalable/atd-apprentice-module-summaries/unit_10_vfx_craft.md

 *image: Dylan Sisson*

 A lighting TDs main role is to light 3D geometry in a way that matches another plate/scans lighting.
-This can be done either by using lots of different types of cg lights to create a rig, or also by using a HDRi.
-HDRis (High Dynamic Range images) describe 360 degree images created by stitching together images of an environment taken from the same nodal point, at multiple exposure levels.
+This can be done either by using lots of different types of cg lights to create a rig, or also by using a HDRI (High Dynamic Range Image).
+HDRIs describe 360 degree images created by stitching together images of an environment taken from the same nodal point, at multiple exposure levels.
 This results in an image that ideally has data from all light sources from the darkest blacks to the brightest whites, with no clipping values, to realistically simulate the original environment's lighting conditions.

 Another important responsibility of a lighting TD is make sure there is consistency in the lighting in all of the elements in the shot.
-This sometimes mean that the most realistic solution is not always the best, but it should always
+This sometimes mean that the most physically realistic solution is not always the best.

+Render configuration and efficiency, managing motion blur and noise, and writing/editing custom shaders might also be included in a lighting TD's responsibilities.

 <!-- A lighter's role is to ignite stuff